 Saturday Church will feature scenic design by David Zinn (Stereophonic), costume design by Qween Jean (CATS: The Jellicle Ball), lighting design by Adam Honoré (CATS: The Jellicle Ball), and sound design by Gareth Owen (Hell’s Kitchen).
-Music direction is by Deah Love Harriot (for colored girls who have considered suicide/when the rainbow is enuf).
+Music direction is by Deah Love Harriott (for colored girls who have considered suicide/when the rainbow is enuf).
 Music production is by Grammy Award winner Chris Penny (Beyonce’s Renaissance).
 Casting is by Nicholas Petrovich and Erica Hart.
 Jhanaë K-C Bonnick will serve as the Stage Manager.

 Joining the creative team are Darius Thomas (Semblance) as hair and wig designer, Rachel Christopher (for colored girls who have considered suicide/when the rainbow is enuf) as Vocal Coach, Dave Anzuelo/Unkle Dave’s Fighthouse (Merrily We Roll Along) as Fight Choreographer and Kelsey Rainwater (Jordans) as Intimacy Coordinator.